 To us, it feels like a year's worth of news and scandal has transpired since the country re-elected President Barack Obama.
-But the aggrieved people who write into advice column letter-writers are still feeling its reverberations, in the bedroom and at the Thanksgiving table.
+But the people who write into newspaper and magazine advice colums are still feeling its reverberations, in the bedroom and at the Thanksgiving table.
 In this week's edition of Other People's Problems, we round up these and other holiday season dilemmas, including secret children, old boyfriends and an ingenious, yet dangerous, masturbation technique, for your instant, vicarious misery.

 First up, the couple who's doing it for Obama.

 My wife and I have been together for 20 years.
 I love to receive oral, but my wife has no interest when I try to return the favor.
 She claims it does nothing for her.
 We celebrated Obama's reelection with a bottle of wine in the bedroom.
 When I made a move downstairs, she didn't stop me.
 However, she said it tickled her like crazy.

 When the Thanksgiving party is further right than the G.O.P..

 My family is getting ready for our annual Thanksgiving dinner.
 We used to look forward to Thanksgiving, now we dread it.
 My sister's husband's side of the family has made a recent tradition of inviting themselves to our family dinner at my mom's house.
 Politically, they are much more "severely" conservative than Mitt Romney claimed he was.
 That’s OK, but the problem is that my brother is gay and insists on discussing politics with my brother-in-law's family.
 Comments from my brother-in-law's family such as "homosexuals are living a sinful life," "the gay agenda is destroying this country," and "if I ever found out one of my kids were gay, I'd never speak to him again" are the beginning of the end.
 As noxious as these comments are, my bigoted in-laws would never mention them if my brother and his partner didn't broach the topic.